RSS feeds at the AMS

 Includes dissertations that have recently been completed, and new listings of dissertations not previously included in the database.

-AMS-Announce via RSS feed (Google RSS)
+AMS-Announce via RSS feed (Google )

 Announcements of conferences, fellowships, calls for papers, and other items of musicological interest